salehtundra/FestersQuest2.0/README.md

 21. New Final boss unlocks ng+.
 22. Superboss unlocks infinite missiles and TNT upgrade.
 23. Bosses and enemies tweaked to be stronger due to better upgrades.
-24. Enemy spawn pools are much larger, deal with more enemies on the screen.
+24. Enemy spawn pools are much faster, deal with more enemies on the screen.
 Game becomes more like a bullet hell.

 ## Item Changes
 1. Potion icon changed to Burger (to match Hot Dogs as healing).